lakshaya-papnai/Group2_POC_Bootcamp_Project/README.md

 **Why Delta Lake over raw Parquet?** Delta provides ACID transactions (no partial writes), schema enforcement, and the MERGE command required for SCD2 updates.
 Without Delta, the SCD2 engine in Job 2 and the streaming processor would need complex custom logic to handle concurrent reads/writes.

-**Why PostgreSQL instead of querying S3 directly?** Power BI performs best with a relational backend for live dashboards.
+**Why PostgreSQL instead of querying S3 directly?** BI Tools performs best with a relational backend for live dashboards.
 S3 + Delta is optimized for batch analytics, not low-latency BI queries.
 PostgreSQL acts as a serving layer that is refreshed via idempotent upserts after every batch/streaming run.

 ---